frap129/cclsp/README.md

 ### `find_definition`

-Find the definition of a symbol at a specific position.
-Returns line/character numbers as 1-based for human readability.
+Find the definition of a symbol by name and kind in a file.
+Returns definitions for all matching symbols.

 **Parameters:**

-- `file_path`: Absolute path to the file
+- `file_path`: The path to the file
-- `line`: Line number (1-indexed by default; set `use_zero_index` to use 0-based indexing)
-- `character`: Character position (0-based)
-- `use_zero_index`: If true, use line number as-is (0-indexed); otherwise subtract 1 for 1-indexed input (optional, default: false)
+- `symbol_name`: The name of the symbol
+- `symbol_kind`: Optional - The kind of symbol (function, class, variable, method, etc.)

 ### `find_references`

-Find all references to a symbol at a specific position.
-Returns line/character numbers as 1-based for human readability.
+Find all references to a symbol by name and kind in a file.
+Returns references for all matching symbols.

 **Parameters:**

-- `file_path`: Absolute path to the file
+- `file_path`: The path to the file
-- `line`: Line number (1-indexed by default; set `use_zero_index` to use 0-based indexing)
-- `character`: Character position (0-based)
+- `symbol_name`: The name of the symbol
+- `symbol_kind`: Optional - The kind of symbol (function, class, variable, method, etc.)
 - `include_declaration`: Whether to include the declaration (optional, default: true)
-- `use_zero_index`: If true, use line number as-is (0-indexed); otherwise subtract 1 for 1-indexed input (optional, default: false)

 ### `rename_symbol`

+Rename a symbol by name and kind in a file.
+If multiple symbols match, returns candidate positions and suggests using rename_symbol_strict.

+**Parameters:**

+- `file_path`: The path to the file
+- `symbol_name`: The name of the symbol
+- `symbol_kind`: Optional - The kind of symbol (function, class, variable, method, etc.)
+- `new_name`: The new name for the symbol

+### `rename_symbol_strict`

 Rename a symbol at a specific position in a file.
-Returns the file changes needed to rename the symbol across the codebase.
+Use this when rename_symbol returns multiple candidates.

 **Parameters:**

-- `file_path`: Absolute path to the file
+- `file_path`: The path to the file
-- `line`: Line number (1-indexed by default; set `use_zero_index` to use 0-based indexing)
+- `line`: The line number (1-indexed)
-- `character`: Character position (0-based)
+- `character`: The character position in the line (1-indexed)
 - `new_name`: The new name for the symbol
-- `use_zero_index`: If true, use line number as-is (0-indexed); otherwise subtract 1 for 1-indexed input (optional, default: false)

 ### `get_diagnostics`